Skip to main content

 In 1997, the ever-competitive Reid was faced with an opponent that many of us would have succumbed to.
 Diagnosed with Non-Hodgkins Lymphoma, Reid, in his typical fashion, never gave up.
 Throughout his struggles, he never mentioned his hardships, never complained, and always fought.
 Reid was there to win.

-The Reid VanGelderen Memorial Scholarship is awarded annually to:
+The Reid VanGelderen Memorial Scholarship is awarded annually to a graduating senior who:

-• and has displayed high moral character and integrity throughout his/her high school career;
+• Has displayed high moral character and integrity throughout his/her high school career

-• and has practiced academic excellence, and involvement in extra-curricular activities;
+• Has practiced academic excellence and involvement in extra-curricular activities

 MENU CLOSE